What is Business Case Analysis?

 - Plan and implement the recommended action scenario.

 - Monitor stakeholder success in tracking changes in key assumptions, and adjusting control actions when necessary.
-Let the Step 4 risk and sensitivity analyses and Step 5 recommendations guide real-time investment control. show stakeholders how to maximize investment performance: Minimize costs, maximize gains, accelerate accelerate gains.
+Let the Step 4 risk and sensitivity analyses and Step 5 recommendations guide real-time investment control. show stakeholders how to maximize investment performance: Minimize costs, maximize gains, accelerate gains.

 - Validate and update significant assumptions continuously.